testdrivenio/flask-social-auth/draft.md

 user_id     INTEGER
 ```

-> `OAuthConsumerMixin` will automatically add the necessary fields to store OAuth information.
-The login manager will fetch users from the `user` table.

-TODO:
+TODO: if they wanted to changed the `SQLALCHEMY_DATABASE_URI` - since it's not defined it's currently in memory - where would they do that? (app config)

 ### GitHub Blueprint

-Now we modify the GitHub blueprint created earlier to add the `OAuth` table as storage:
+Next, modify the GitHub blueprint created earlier to add the `OAuth` table as storage:

 ```python
 # app/oauth.py

 import os

 from flask_login import current_user
 from flask_dance.contrib.github import make_github_blueprint
 from flask_dance.consumer.storage.sqla import SQLAlchemyStorage

 from app.models import OAuth, db

 github_blueprint = make_github_blueprint(
     client_id=os.getenv("GITHUB_ID"),